Listening to black mirrors with gravitational radiation: Observational Distinguishability and Universality

 The fundamental distinction between a classical black hole and a black mirror resides in the boundary conditions imposed at the event horizon.
 In the classical paradigm, the horizon is a perfectly absorbing one-way membrane.
-Mathematically, this is realized by requiring solutions to the perturbation equation \eqref{eqn:quasi-equation} to be purely ingoing in the near-horizon limit ($x\to-\infty$), specifically $\psi_{\ell,\omega}(x) \propto \exp(-i\omega x)$.
+Mathematically, under the $e^{-i\omega t}$ convention, this is realized by requiring solutions to the perturbation equation \eqref{eqn:quasi-equation} to be purely ingoing in the near-horizon limit ($x\to-\infty$), specifically $\psi_{\ell,\omega}(x) \propto \exp(-i\omega x)$.
 This condition dictates that all incident energy flux propagates into the black hole interior.
 In contrast, the black mirror hypothesis, characterized by the absence of an interior, imposes the no-flux condition \eqref{eqn:no-flux-cond}.
-As demonstrated in Section II, this fundamentally alters the quasi-normal mode spectrum, forbidding purely ingoing modes and implying that the horizon must possess reflective properties.
+This fundamentally alters the quasi-normal mode spectrum and implies that the horizon must possess reflective properties.

-To model the interaction of gravitational waves with this structure while incorporating quantum effects near the Planck scale, we utilize the effective description given by the modified wave equation \eqref{eqn:wave-mod}.
-This framework, grounded in the fluctuation-dissipation theorem introduces a stochastic field $\xi_\omega$ and a dimensionless dissipation parameter $\gamma$.
-These parameters collectively model the complex, chaotic interactions between gravitational perturbations and the microscopic quantum degrees of freedom at the horizon, with $\gamma$ effectively absorbing the unknown details of the underlying quantum gravity dynamics.
-The resulting solution in the near-horizon limit is a superposition of ingoing ($\exp(-i\omega x)$) and outgoing ($\exp(i\omega x)$) waves, explicitly demonstrating the reflective nature of the boundary.
+The interaction of gravitational waves with this structure is governed by the requirement that the horizon behaves as a quantum system in thermal equilibrium.
+This leads directly to the reflectivity being given precisely by the Boltzmann factor, {$R = \exp(-|\omega|/T_H)$}.

-The profound result of this analysis is the derived reflectivity, $R$.
-As shown, the reflectivity is given precisely by the Boltzmann factor, $R = \exp(-|\omega|/T_H)$.
-Crucially, \textit{this result is entirely independent of the dissipation parameter $\gamma$}.
-This independence signifies a universal behaviour: regardless of the specific details of the unknown quantum gravity interactions parametrized by $\gamma$, the macroscopic reflectivity is dictated solely by the Hawking temperature $T_H$.
-Consequently, the black mirror reflects incident radiation with a perfect thermal spectrum.
+This result signifies a universal behaviour: regardless of the specific details of the unknown quantum gravity interactions, the macroscopic reflectivity is dictated solely by the Hawking temperature $T_H$.
 This leads to an observational degeneracy, as a distant observer cannot passively distinguish between a classical black hole that absorbs perfectly and subsequently emits thermal Hawking radiation, and a black mirror that reflects thermally according to the Boltzmann factor.